How to Spend TWO DAYS in Hiroshima: The Best 2-Day Itinerary

 The tour we loved the most and suggest booking ASAP is this one!

-Our top thing to do is this guided tour of Hiroshima and Miyajima.
-It helps you see important parts of the city like Hiroshima Peace Memorial Park, Hiroshima Castle, and you get a scenic ferry ride to Miyajima Island.
+Our top thing to do is this private tour of Hiroshima and Miyajima.
+It helps you see important parts of the city, like Hiroshima Peace Memorial Park, Hiroshima Castle, and you get a scenic ferry ride to Miyajima Island.

 Itinerary Overview